 Formal removal of a charge pending against someone.
 "Jimmy was happy.
 He had all of his charges dismissed."

 A felony is a serious crime punishable by more than one years' incarceration.
 "Wendy had faced misdemeanor charges before, but this was her first felony."

 Holding cells for less serious offenders and those awaiting trial.
 "Even though jail is not prison, it still isn't fun."

 A crime where the maximum punishment is no greater than one year in jail.
 Misdemeanor cases are heard in County Courts.
 "Doug was on probation for a misdemeanor charge when he ‘picked up' his felony."

-Method in which a defense attorney (or prosecutor) asks for something from the judge.
-“Janice’s lawyer filed a Motion to Suppress in order to keep out certain evidence.”
+Method by which a defense attorney (or prosecutor) asks for something from the judge.
+"Janice's lawyer filed a Motion to Suppress in order to keep out certain evidence."

 A plea that states that even though you are not saying you actually did it, you are agreeing to be treated as guilty by a judge.
 "When Pat pled no contest, it had the same effect as a guilty plea."

-An objection is the formal means to put disagreement with what is occurring/has occurred on the record.
-If a defense attorney doesn not object at the right moment, the defendant often gives up his right to complain later.
-“The testimony against Brutus shouldn’t have come into evidence, but the defense attorney did not object.”
+An objection is the formal means to put disagreement with what is occurring or has occurred on the record.
+If a defense attorney does not object at the right moment, the defendant often gives up his right to complain later.
+"The testimony against Brutus shouldn't have come into evidence, but the defense attorney did not object."

 Typically, an agreement between the prosecutor and defense as to the punishment a defendant will receive if he pleads guilty or no contest.
 "Shirley was going to go to trial, but when the prosecutor offered her deferred adjudication, she changed her mind."